top of page

 they could take her away,

-but they couldn’t find her,
+but if they couldn’t find her,

 they’d have to stay.